Tlantic/cdv-device-barcodescan-plugin/README.md

 This plugin was tested and qualified using Cordova 3.4 adn Cordova 3.5.
 The demo app contains implementation for  Windows 8.

-Only works on windos 8.1 sdk version
+Only works on windows 8.1 sdk version

 ## Using the plugin ##